Wash & Go Routine for High-Porosity, Low-Volume, Medium-Textured 3A-3C Curls (WGR33-36)

 Section by section layer stylers using Steps 4a through 4d.
 The key to getting a good set is to coax your curls into clumping.
 This is easier to achieve on soaking wet hair.
 For super defined curls part hair into smaller sections if you did not do so in Step 3b.
 To help the product penetrate the shaft rather than coat it, regularly re-wet sections by spritzing or misting on water while layering on product.
 Use enough product to get definition, but not so much that you weigh strands down or leave excess residue.

 — Step 4a: Prime

-Apply Curl Primer Conditioning Spray to act as as a foundation for all your other styling products.
+Apply POWER TO THE CURL Curl Primer Conditioning Spray to act as as a foundation for all your other styling products.
 Comb or finger-comb through for even distribution.

 — Step 4b: Seal